Weekly Rankings: Five favorite non-conference basketball matchups

 I'm aware that not every K-State fan loves the idea of the four-game series with Wichita State, but I fell in love with the atmosphere last year at INTRUST Bank Arena when the two teams played.

-It really was electric, and it made it even better when the Wildcats won, of course.
+It really was electric.
+Of course it made it even better when the Wildcats won.
 Can they make it 2-0 versus the Shockers this year?
 We'll find out, but I anticipate another raucous environment for the affair that will be played in Bramlage Coliseum this time around.

 3. FLORIDA

-If it wasn't for me falling in love with playing against Wichita State last season, the matchup with Florida would likely be No. 2 on the list.
+If it wasn't for me falling in love with playing against Wichita State last season, the matchup with Florida would likely be second on the list.
 The Gators finally give the Wildcats a game to look forward to in the Big 12/SEC Challenge.

 Kansas State had been accustomed to the same boring opponents in the years prior.
 It also brings forth an interesting storyline between two new coaches in Jerome Tang and Todd Golden.